-Congratulations to Derrick Willer, Jayne Brady and John Kennedy who have recently been recognised in the 2018 New Year Honours list.
+Congratulations to those ET Fellows, Members and Volunteers recognised in the 2018 New Year Honours list.

 Jayne Brady, a recent past Chair of IET Northern Ireland Panel also received an MBE for services to economic development.
 Ms Brady has held leadership roles in multinationals and start-ups, and is a partner at venture capital firm Kernel Capital.
 Niall Olden, Managing Partner of Kernel Capital, told the Belfast Telegraph: “Jayne has made a tremendous contribution to business, ensuring the positive impact of venture capital within Northern Ireland’s innovation ecosystem."